Introduction: the Park

 • Nam Cat Tien - which contains the Park HQ and is most often visited

-The Park is located in the three provinces of Dong Nai, Lam Dong and Binh Phuoc and located approximately 150km north-east of Ho Chi Minh City.
+The Park is located in the three provinces of Dong Nai, Lam Dong and Binh Phuoc and approximately 160 km north-east of Ho Chi Minh City.

 Coordinates: